Devil's Highway (film): Production

 Devil's Highway was directed by Fabien Pruvot.

 Release

-Critical reception
+The film premiered at the New York International Independent Film and Video Festival in 2005.
+It was later distributed on DVD by Image Entertainment on February 27, 2007.

+Reception

 Jon Condit of Dread Central rated it 1/5 stars and wrote that it does not effectively use its "relatively interesting concept".

 Serene Dominic of the Metro Times called it "part Dante's Inferno and part Murder on the Orient Express".

 Thomas Spurlin of DVD Talk rated it 3/5 stars and wrote, "[T]he visual crispness and simple, character-driven plot within this eerie mystery makes this one worth a watch."

 Accolades

-Devil's Highway won best feature and best cinematography at the 2005 New York International Independent Film and Video Festival.
+Devil's Highway won Best Feature and Best Cinematography at the 2005 New York International Independent Film and Video Festival.

 Home media

-Image Entertainment released Devil's Highway on DVD on February 27, 2007.
+Image Entertainment released the film on DVD on February 27, 2007.